 Spanish IV follows a more traditional method of teaching Spanish.
-Emphasis is places on use and grammar.
+Emphasis is placed on use and grammar.
 Throughout the fourth year, students develop skills using intermediate and more advanced Spanish vocabulary and grammar structures by engaging in student-centered learning activities designed to meet world language standards.
-Grammar skills include review of the present, preterite and imperfect tenses, review of reflexive and reciprocal verbs, the future tense, the conditional tense, the present perfect tense and the present subjunctive tense.
+Grammar skills include a review of the present, preterite and imperfect tenses, a review of reflexive and reciprocal verbs, the future tense, the conditional tense, the present perfect tense and the present subjunctive tense.
 Quarterly projects expose students to Hispanic culture around the world.
+TECHNOLOGY All courses are a length of two semesters unless otherwise specified.